May 18 2017

 There are plenty of shopping options in Melbourne, and if you’re a really keen shopper then your best bet is to check out the shopping filter on Traveloris and choose a destination from there.
 However, I will mention:

 Block Arcade is a worth a trip simply for the building itself rather than the shops there.
 The beautiful gallery was build in 1892 as a place for wealthy people to parade their outfits and socialise.
 The Mosaic floor will likely leave you impressed.
-The cafes in connecting Block Place are also very quaint with a European feel.
+The cafes in connecting Block Place are also very quaint with a european feel.
 Royal Arcade just across the road is also worth wandering through!

 If you need to destress, there’s only one place for you, the Peninsula Hot Springs.
-Home to over 20 globally-inspired bathing experiences, a cave pool, massages and treatments, and a great restaurant!
+Home to over 20 globally-inspired bathing experiences, a cave pool, massages and treatments and a great restaurant!
 It’s 1.5 hours out of the city, so you might even like to book a night in one of the beach towns along the Mornington Peninsula.
-Check out their early bird specials if you want the best deal!
+Check out their early bird special if you want the best deal!

 Or, if connecting with nature helps you relax, consider one of the many outdoor areas mentioned above, or why not try the Yoga and Kayak Tour!

-Fitzroy and Collingwood – These areas are packed with street art, cafes, restaurants, bars, and funky clothing boutiques.
+Fitzroy and Collingwood – These areas are packed with street art, cafes, restaurants, bars and funky clothing boutiques.
 Both Brunswick Street in Fitzroy and Smith Street in Collingwood (the two streets run parallel with each other and are only a short walk away) are great places to explore day and night.
 You’ll find foodie heaven along both streets and the areas are certainly my pick for a great night out in Melbourne.

 During the day time St Kilda is Melbourne’s beach side playground, you’ll find great cafes, restaurants, community gardens and sometimes you’ll even spot penguins there if you’re around at dusk!

 If you have some spare time, Brunswick is worth a visit.
-It’s very edgy and hipster and is home to some amazing cafés which you will find dotted around the area.
-Perhaps breakfast in Brunswick is in order?
+It’s very edgy and hipster and is home to some amazing cafés which you will find dotted around the area, perhaps breakfast in Brunswick is in order?

 Melbourne has got loads of great events all year-round from festivals to fashion shows.
 I also think it is safe to say that Melbourne is Australia’s capital for sport events.
 So, keep an eye out for our favourites: